Smart merge reduces duplicate emails

 - One of the recipients is a BCC.

-- The teammate does not have access to the team inbox.
+- The teammate does not have access to the shared inbox.

-- The team inbox has been set to keep copies separate.
+- The shared inbox has been set to keep copies separate.

-- The email was only sent to an individual inbox first, and then a team inbox is added in the CC later.
+- The email was only sent to an individual inbox first, and then a shared inbox is added in the CC later.

 - One of the inbox channels has threading set as Disabled.